shentufoundation/mainnet/shentu-2/migration.md

 There is a strong social consensus around proposal `Shentu 2 Upgrade Proposal` on `shentu-1`.
 Following proposals `PROPOSAL LINKS TBA`.
-This indicates that the upgrade procedure should be performed on `<DATE TBD>`.
+This indicates that the upgrade procedure should be performed on `Aug 31st 2021`.

   - [Summary](#summary)
   - [Migrations](#migrations)